 For the past eleven years, Dallas Christians have participated in a pilgrimage through downtown Dallas to remember Jesus’ teachings on the day of his death.
 This year’s march, sponsored by the Dallas Area Christian Progressive Alliance, will continue to be a prayerful witness that focuses on the heart of Jesus’ mission—social justice.
 Along the way, members of clergy and participants engage in reflection on walk themes.
 This year, the walk will include a prayerful sojourn past First Baptist Church where it’s pastor has advocated policies that exclude not only our immigrant and refugee neighbors, but who misrepresents scripture to exclude our LGBTQI neighbors, as well.

 The theme, “For God So Loved the World,” echoing John 3:16, reminds us of the value of God’s creation in all its forms.

 The Gospel-based themes that are the focus of this year’s march are: (1) immigrants and refugees and the mandate to invite them in (Matt.
 25:31-45); (2) love and justice for our LGBTQI neighbors (Matt.
 12:31; Mark 12:30-31; and Luke 10:27); (3) care for creation (John 3:16); and (4) addressing violence (Matt.
 5:9).

 Walk Route and Stops:

-The walk will follow a route up Harwood, west on Main, north on Ervay and southwest on San Jacinto, then south on Griffin to end at Dallas City Hall.
+The walk will follow a route west on Main, north on Ervay and southwest on San Jacinto, then south on Griffin to end at Dallas City Hall.
 When there is construction along the route, the route may be altered.